LauraRuis/VAST2017/README.md

 [Introduction to problem](#introduction-to-problem) | Introduction to problem, questions to be answered [Data](#data) | Description of available data, features to be extracted [Proposed approach](#proposed-approach) | Approach to solving the problem, three different visualizations, limitations and problems
+[List of necessary external components](#external-components) | List of libraries and programs that will be used.
 [Related visualizations](#related-visualizations) | List of related visualizations and implementations [Minimum Viable Product](#minimum-viable-product) | Minimum requirements for viable product